MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

  * **Owners** – Workplace Analytics Admins, Analysts, and Analyst limiteds have full access to this page.

-The [Sources](../Use/data-sources.md) page provides dashboards that describe the Office 365 data and organizational data that has been loaded into Workplace Analytics.
+The [Data sources](../Use/data-sourcesv2.md) page provides dashboards that describe the Office 365 data and organizational data that has been loaded into Workplace Analytics.
 You can view average weekly meeting and email activity and measured-employee characteristics to ensure sufficient data coverage.

 ## Upload